Get care

 The Low-Income Subsidy (LIS) Program

 Eligible Medicare beneficiaries can get the Low-Income Subsidy (or "Extra Help") if they meet certain geographic, income, and resource requirements.
 Those that live in one of the 50 states or the District of Columbia meet the geographic requirements.
 The IRA expanded the income requirement to 150% of the federal poverty limit.
 This means that individuals who earn up to $22,590 per year and couples who earn up to $30,660 per year meet the income requirements.
-And individuals with resources of up to $17,220 and couples with resources of up to $34,360 meet the resource eligibility requirements.
+And individuals with resources of up to $17,220 and couples with resources of up to $34,360 meet the resource requirements.

 Resources include money in a checking, savings, or retirement account, stocks, and bonds.
 They don’t include your home, personal items, one car, burial plots, up to $1,500 for burial expenses if you’ve put that money aside, furniture, and other household and personal items.